eth-ait/hci-project-group-2/resources/personas/Hans-Peter Dullinger.md

 ### Goal

-Achieve network stability, uptime, security, speed, performance.
+Achieve network stability, uptime, security, speed, and performance.

 He wants a running network and little additional effort if possible.
 Wants to be able to control the network with little work.

 ### Pain Points
 - Stress
-- Job security
+- Worries about job security
 - Annoyed by big changes in the network (and the required work)